Modality:

 Describing symptoms, including pain levels, sleep patterns, digestion issues, and emotional health, allows the practitioner to select the best acupuncture points.
 Mentioning lifestyle habits, such as caffeine intake, stress levels, or physical activity, also helps in creating a holistic treatment approach.

-Being honest about all health concerns ensures acupuncture sessions are safe and provide maximum benefits.
+Being honest about all health concerns ensures that Guide acupuncture sessions are safe and provide maximum benefits.

 What to Wear to Acupuncture?

-Wear loose, comfortable clothing that allows easy access to acupuncture points, such as short sleeves and loose pants.
+Wear loose, comfortable clothing that allows convenient access to acupuncture points, such as short sleeves and loose pants.
 Avoid tight or restrictive outfits.

 If the session involves back or stomach acupuncture, wearing layers or a top that can be lifted easily is ideal.
 Avoid wearing tight, restrictive clothing, as it may hinder circulation and comfort during the session.
-Choosing appropriate attire enhances relaxation and contributes to a more effective treatment experience.
+Wearing comfortable attire promotes relaxation and contributes to a more effective acupuncture experience.

 Should You Rest the Day After Acupuncture?